 But those who follow the carnivore diet also eat quite a bit more protein and saturated fat than their vegan counterparts.

-High saturated fat intake is associated with declines in kidney function and chronic kidney disease .
-To compound this issue, red meat tends to be a much more acidic protein source than plant proteins.
+High saturated fat intake is associated with kidney dysfunction and chronic kidney disease .
+In addition, red meat tends to be a much more acidic protein source than plant proteins.
 It doesn't matter if you're eating nothing but grass-fed organ meats; the increase in acid load and saturated fat from a carnivore diet will subject the kidneys to quite a bit of "overtime" work, so to speak.

 On the plus side, since a carnivore way of eating is also low-carb, the kidneys won't have to work as much to filter glucose.
 This creates a bit of a double-edged sword for both plant-based dieters and carnivore dieters; a low-carb, high-fat meat diet won't be without drawbacks, but neither will a plant-foods only approach.